 The strap is in brown Mississippi alligator leather with an 18K yellow gold pin buckle.
 Water-resistance is 30 meters.

 At 36 mm, this is one of the smaller diameter watches on the market, but even on a fairly thick wrist, it seems to work perfectly.
 This Historiques Ultra-Fine is a perfect dress watch — understated elegance at its best.
-Retail price is $30,600.
+The retail price is $30,600.
 (Ref.
 33155/000R-9588)